Football clubs

 1901

-St Leonards Artillery Volunteers were team formed for volunteers of the 2nd Cinque Ports Artillery Volunteers who were based in the Hatherly Road Drill Hall.
-However the side barely lasted one season.
+St Leonards Artillery Volunteers were formed for members of the 2nd Cinque Ports Artillery Volunteers, who were based at the Hatherly Road Drill Hall.
+The team lasted barely a season.

 See also: 230th Sussex Battery RA, Engineer Volunteers and Hastings Rifles.